-Lots of people complete their degree with very little idea about what they want to do next.
-If the business didn’t shortlist you for the opportunity, perhaps it wasn’t quite the right fit for you and your values.
-It is worth reflecting on what it is important for you in a job and one place to start with this is your values.
+Lots of people leave university with very little idea about what they want to do next.
+If the company didn’t shortlist you for the opportunity, perhaps it wasn’t quite the right fit for you and your values.
+It is worth reflecting on what is important for you in a job and one place to start with this is your values.

 Work isn’t the only aspect of your life, so your job doesn’t have to fit perfectly with what you believe in, but your values will come across based on what you say in your application and interviews.
 So not getting the job might be an indication that the job wasn’t quite the right one for you.

 Like all things in life, applying for jobs takes practice and the more you do it, and learn from it, the better you will get.
 That said, writing a strong application takes time, so submitting an unrealistic number of “copy-and-paste” applications is likely to disappoint.